We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Every form of action is different, what’s right for you may not be right for some.
 The effectiveness of my own plan includes two crucial elements: self-care, achieved through the melodic cultivation of plant life and community support, achieved by directing resources to women of color and elevating the voices of marginalized community members.

 I’ve included instructions below so you can all join me.
 Where I make specific suggestions relating to those in my community, please feel free to replace with names, faces, voices in yours.

-Microgreens are the name given to the seedlings of any edible vegetable and herb that can be harvested right after the first set of leaves have developed.
+Microgreens are the name given to the seedlings of any edible vegetable and herb that can be harvested right after the first set of leaves has developed.

-One of the best parts of growing microgreens is that the materials needed to get started are inexpensive and some supplies you can even get for free.
+One of the best parts of growing microgreens is that the materials needed to get started are inexpensive.
+Some supplies you can even get for free.

 Top soil is regularly offered for free on the Craigslist garden section.
 I’ve even filled up an old book bag with soil and used it to plant seeds.
 (I got the idea from Ron Finley, the pioneer of “Guerrilla Gardening,” which is a testament to the principles of gardening as a form of protest.)